How Does Debarment Impact Your company?

 When responding to a debarment recommendation, government contractors should seriously think about what actions they can take to mitigate the possibility of being debarred.
 This includes the development of internal policies and controls, training for key personnel and employees and actually taking responsibility for some level of wrongdoing.

-A federal government debarment occurs when an agency debarring official excludes or disqualifies a person or government contractor for a specific period of time.
-The amount of time is usually for not longer than 3 years.
-A debarment has government-wide effect applying to all Federal programs and procurement.
+Debarred Meaning: A federal government debarment occurs when an agency debarring official excludes or disqualifies (debar) a person or government contractor for a specific period of time.
+The amount of time is usually not longer than 3 years.
+Under the legal debarring meaning, a debarment has government-wide effect applying to all Federal programs and procurement.

 What happens if a company does business with a person or contractor that has been suspended or debarred?

-This can be problematic.
-If you conduct business with a suspended or debarred company or person, the contracting officer may disallow costs, annul or terminate your contract or may even start suspension or debarment proceedings against you.
+This can be problematic under the official debarred meaning.
+If you conduct business with a suspended or debarred company or person, the contracting officer may disallow costs, annul or terminate your contract or even start suspension or debarment proceedings against you.

 Companies should conduct due diligence to make sure that subcontractors or individuals are not on the suspension and debarment list before doing business with them.